farhad-dalirani/ROS-1-Warm-Up/README.md

 https://www.baslerweb.com/fp-1654588449/media/downloads/software/pylon_software/README~5.txt
 ```
 The most important part in this document is `USB Vision Cameras` topic and what comes next of it.
+In the file, it is mentioned that we should run setup-usb.sh.
+It may face an error.
+We should change 'grub2-mkconfig' to 'grub-mkconfig'.